lawglance/lawglance/Readme.md

 ## Planned Future Developments

-1. **Develop Niyam Saha-AI into a fully functional service with a user-friendly frontend**
+1. **Develop LawGlance into a fully functional service with a user-friendly frontend**
-2. **Expand Niyam Saha-AI to support legal systems in more countries like Canada**
+2. **Expand LawGlance to support legal systems in more countries like Canada**
 3. **Broader Data Sources**
    - Supreme Court Judgments
    - Women-Centric Laws